5G OFDM

 - control, data, and reference signals are mapped onto that grid

-- engineers read real transmissions as resource occupancy on the NR time-frequency plane
+- real transmissions are read as resource occupancy on the NR time-frequency plane

 This is the reason NR resource allocation is usually discussed in terms of subcarriers, symbols, resource blocks, DMRS positions, and slot timing.